Carlos Roca (Bolivian footballer)

-Carlos Daniel Roca Avellaneda (born 11 May 1997) is a Bolivian footballer who plays as a left back for Nacional Potosí.
+Carlos Daniel Roca Avellaneda (born 11 May 1997) is a Bolivian footballer who plays as a left back for The Strongest.

 He has totalled over 125 games in the Bolivian Primera División for Universitario de Pando, Oriente Petrolero and The Strongest, winning the league in 2023 with the last of those clubs.
 He made his debut for the Bolivia national football team in 2022.

 Club career

 Born in Cobija, in the Pando Department, Roca began his career at Universitario de Pando.
 In 2022, he recorded his best figures for Oriente Petrolero with 33 games and his first 3 goals in the Bolivian Primera División.

 In November 2022, with his contract at Petrolero expiring, Roca signed for The Strongest.
 His first season at the club from La Paz saw them win the league title.
 In June 2024, with his contract to expire in December and his year having been affected by injuries, he considered leaving in order to play more and return to the national team.

 In January 2025, Roca joined Nacional Potosí as their eighth addition for the new season.